 some uses for a raspberry pi computer – introduction

-A Raspberry Pi is a small inexpensive low power computer that hopefully has a use that chimes for you.
+A Raspberry Pi is a small low power computer that hopefully has a use that chimes for you.
 I don’t think you’d want to use a Pi for emails and web browsing – it’s a tad inconvenient when compared to a laptop or Chromebook.
 But that is one negative out of many positives.
 The Pi is silent and it can be left running 24/7.
-And because of its low price, I can dedicate this computer to a single task.
-I have four and this is not a world record but the success of the RPi does however break a few world records.
+And because of its low-ish price, I can dedicate this computer to a single task.
+I have four and this is not a world record but the popularity of the RPi does however break world records.

 Some uses for a Raspberry Pi

 - A RPi will run Home Assistant, a home automation server that manages the lights, the heating and more.
 A chunk of this website is dedicated to showing why that’s useful.

-- I use a RPi to continuously display a web page showing all the information that my home automation server collects about train times, the weather, the amount of electricity and heating oil I’m using.
+- I use a RPi to continuously display a web page (on a monitor in the cloakroom) showing all the information that my home automation server collects about train times, the weather, the amount of electricity and heating oil I’m using.

-- I use another RPi to run Octoprint which allows me to keep an eye on a 3D printer.
+- I use a RPi to run Octoprint which allows me to keep an eye on a 3D printer.
 It’s wonderful how much more functional that printer has become.

 - There are other uses to toy with.
 You can use a Pi to run Volumio to deliver all your stored music.
 It’s an excellent app, but these days I listen to streamed music and my stored MP3s and CDs are history.

 - You can use a Pi to run Openhab, which like Home Assistant, is a home automation platform.